Panasonic cleans house with writedowns, sees $9.6 bln loss

 Moody's Investors Service in September cut its rating on Panasonic two notches to Baa1, citing a low level of profitability and elevated leverage.

-(Additional reporting by Reiji Murai, Hirotoshi Sugiyama and Sophie Knight; Editing by Edmund Klamann)
+(Additional reporting by Reiji Murai, Hirotoshi Sugiyama, Dominic Lau, Kevin Krolicki and Sophie Knight in Tokyo, and Umeshi Dasai in Hong Kong; Editing by Edmund Klamann)